microsoft/presidio/docs/analyzer/analyzer_engine_provider.md

   - NLP Engine
   - Recognizer Registry

+!!! note "Note"

-Note: Each of these parameters is optional and in case it's not set, the default configuration will be used.
+        Each of these parameters is optional and in case it's not set, the default configuration will be used.

 ```python